-If you’re currently in arrears and not working, it could be a challenge to get a loan when in arrears, especially if you’re not working.
-Lenders may, however, work with clients on a plan to pay the arrears while keeping other payments current.
-This can be quite onerous and stressful since lenders usually want the arrears cleared up as soon as possible.
+If you’re currently in arrears and not working, it could be a challenge to get a loan to pay for the missed payments that you’ve yet to pay.
+Lenders may work with clients on a plan to pay the arrears while keeping other payments current.
+This plan can be quite onerous and stressful on the loan borrower since lenders want the arrears cleared up as soon as possible.
 But, sometimes the harder situations are often the ones that will help get you back on the right path.

-If you have an insured mortgage, the insurer may have an assistance program that offers a variety of solutions.
-Some common options include:
+If you have an insured mortgage, the insurer may have an assistance program to help you with a number of different solutions.
+Some of these options include:

 - Add arrears to mortgage